eventflux-io/engine/website/docs/rust-api/testing.md

 ---
 sidebar_position: 3
 title: Testing
-description: Test your Eventflux streaming applications
+description: Test your EventFlux streaming applications
 ---

 # Testing

-This guide covers testing strategies for Eventflux applications, from unit tests to integration tests.
+This guide covers testing strategies for EventFlux applications, from unit tests to integration tests.

 ## AppRunner Test Helper

-The `AppRunner` is the primary testing utility for Eventflux applications:
+The `AppRunner` is the primary testing utility for EventFlux applications:

 ```rust
 use eventflux::testing::AppRunner;